mEyob/ds-challenge/README.md

 (1438, 35)
 ```

-2. It is also easy to see that there are outliers in these columns.
+2. It is also easy to see that few purchases of large dollar amount skew the distribution to the right.
 The following cell illustrate this point

 ```python
 IQR = df["Total Price Numeric"].quantile(0.75) - df["Total Price Numeric"].quantile(0.25)